etlegacy/etlegacy/README.md

 Compile and install
 -----------------------------------------------------------------------------

-To install the binaries system-wide, you need to compile ET:Legacy with hardcoded fs_basepath.
+To install the binaries system-wide, you need to compile ET: Legacy with hardcoded fs_basepath.

 The following variables can be adjusted in CMake:
   * **INSTALL_DEFAULT_BASEDIR**: sets default *fs_basepath*, i.e. where etl and etlded